 - 5.6.1 The Companies provide the summary data identifying the reliability problems and causes resulting from their assessments and comprehensively review the information with the PWG.
-The PWG evaluates the technical results provided by the Companies to identify problems and issues and reports to the OSC. - 5.6.2 TAG participants are provided information relating to technical assessments and problem identification.

-5.7 Local Solution Development

-- 5.7.1 The PWG identifies potential solutions to the transmission problems identified (including public policy transmission needs) and will test the effectiveness of the potential solutions through additional analysis as required and ensure that the solutions meet the study criteria previously developed. - 5.7.2 TAG participants will have the opportunity to propose alternative transmission, generation and/or demand response solutions.
+The PWG-evaluates the technical results provided by the Companies to identify problems and issues and reports to the OSC. - 5.6.2 TAG participants are provided information relating to technical assessments and problem identification. - 5.75.4 Local Solution Development - 5.7.15.4.1 The PWG identifies potential solutions to the transmission problemsneeds identified (including public policy transmission needs)during the Needs Meeting and will test the effectiveness of the potential solutions through additional analysis as required and ensure that the solutions meet the study criteria previously developed. - 5.7.2 TAG participants will have the opportunity to propose alternativetransmission, generation and/or demand response solutions.
 The alternate transmission solutions may include potential solutions that could address reliability, economic and/or public policy transmission needs.
-TAG participants shall provide the necessary information (cost, performance, lead time to install, etc.) for proposed generation and/or demand response alternative solutions so that they may be compared with other alternatives. - 5.7.3 All solution options that satisfactorily resolve an identified transmission problem would be given consideration on a comparable basis.

-Deleted: reliability
+TAG participants shall provide the necessary information (cost, performance, lead time to install, etc.) for proposed generation and/or demand response alternative solutions so that they may be compared with other alternatives. - No fewer than 25 calendar days after the Needs Meeting, the 5.4.2 Companies shall schedule and facilitate a minimum of one TAG meeting per planning cycle to review potential solutions identified by the PWG pursuant to Section 5.4.1 ("Solutions Meeting").
+The Companies shall share with the Administrator and post their potential solutions, as well as any alternatives, including non-wire alternatives, identified by the PWG or TAG participants, no fewer than 14 calendar days in advance of the Solutions Meeting.
+TAG participants may provide comments on the potential solutions to the PWG for consideration either prior to or following the Solutions Meeting, including but not limited to proposals for alternative transmission or non-wire alternative solutions to address the identified need, as well as other reliability, economic and/or public policy transmission needs.
+To the extent TAG participants propose alternative solutions, they shall provide to the PWG the necessary information (cost, performance, lead time to install, etc.) for the alternative solutions to be compared with other alternatives.
+The PWG shall review and consider comments and alternative solutions that are received within 14 calendar days of the Solutions Meeting and may respond or provide feedback as appropriate.
+To the extent a TAG participant proposes an alternative solution that is not selected by the PWG for the preferred Local Transmission Plan pursuant to Section 5.5, the draft "Local Transmission Plan Report" required by Section 5.6 will explain why the alternative was not selected.